by Sasha Alyson

 U.N. agencies and international NGOs have made “girls’ education” a mantra.
 They lose no opportunity to tell us this must be a top priority, especially for developing countries:

-► The United Nations Girls’ Education Initiative “strives to promote girls’ education and gender equality through policy advocacy and support to Governments and other development actors.”
+► The UN Girls’ Education Initiative “strives to promote girls’ education and gender equality through policy advocacy and support to Governments and other development actors.”
 It has no Boys’ Education Initiative.

 ► UNICEF states that “Despite evidence demonstrating how central girls’ education is to development, gender disparities in education persist.”